void-memories/deliteAI/README.md

 # DeliteAI

-DeliteAI is a powerful on-device AI platform that enables developers to build secure, privacy-aware, and high-performance AI native applications across multiple platforms and devices.
+DeliteAI is a powerful on-device AI platform for building agentic workflows that enables developers to deliver secure, privacy-aware, and high-performance AI native experiences and applications across multiple platforms and devices.

-## 🚀 Key Features
+## Key Features

 ### Developer Productivity
-- Unified and simplified APIs for seamless AI integration in Android/iOS applications
+- Unified and simplified APIs for seamless AI agents integration in Android/iOS applications
-- Python interface for orchestrating complex AI/ML workflows
+- Python interface for orchestrating complex AI agentic workflows via tool calling, memory and LLMs on-device
 - Streamlined development process for both new and existing applications

 ### Portability & Small Form Factor
 - Cross-platform compatibility across operating systems
 - Support for various compute platforms and runtimes
 - Abstracted development layer for the fragmented device landscape
-- Optimized for resource-constrained environments
+- Optimized for resource-constrained environments with efficient CPU/memory usage

 ### Security & Privacy
 - Privacy-first approach with on-device processing
-- Secure by design
-- No compromise on performance while maintaining security
 - Hardware-accelerated model execution

 ### Extensibility
-- Open-source ecosystem for community contributions
-- Easy integration of custom Python library operators
+- Easy integration of custom Python operators
-- Flexible runtime support
+- Flexible runtime support (ONNX or ExecuTorch)
-- Hardware-optimized kernel support
-- Customizable for specific use cases

-## 🛠️ Getting Started
+## Getting Started

 [Coming Soon]

-## 📚 Documentation
+## Documentation

 [Coming Soon]

-## 🤝 Contributing
+## Contributing

 We welcome contributions from the community!
 Whether you're interested in:
-- Adding new Python library operators
+- Adding new Python operators
 - Enhancing runtime support
-- Optimizing hardware kernels
 - Improving documentation
 - Reporting bugs or suggesting features

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for detailed information about:
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.
-- Our development workflow
-- How to submit pull requests
-- Developer Certificate of Origin (DCO) requirements
-- Code quality standards

-## 📄 License
+## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## 🌟 Star Us

-If you find DeliteAI useful, please consider giving us a star on GitHub!

----

-Built with ❤️ by the DeliteAI Team